-It’s also conveniently close to Tampa Bay so you can easily extend your road trip.
+It’s also conveniently close to Tampa Bay so you can easily extend your family road trip.
 This guide covers everything to see, do, and eat.

-Where to Play: Wild Games and Wildlife
+Where To Play: Wild Games and Wildlife

 Up for a round of Bazooka Ball?
 It’s one of the thrills at Livingston’s Amusements, a 50,000-square-foot play space where the bumper cars spin under disco lights and the go-karts race on a Naskart Track.
 Bazooka Ball, a virtual paintball field with glowing foam balls, is reopening, thanks to new high-tech sanitation equipment.
 The arcade is also one of the best we’ve encountered on our family road trips, and the prize case is fancy, so you’ll want to hit those big scores.